leightenore/friend-finder/README.md

-# friend-finder
+# Friend Finder

 [https://friend-finder334.herokuapp.com](https://friend-finder334.herokuapp.com)

+## Description

-Friend Finder is a full-stack site built with Node and Express servers.
-The user takes a survey and the results are compared to those of other users to find the most compatible friend match.
+Friend Finder is a full-stack app built with Node.js and Express.js.
+The user takes a survey and their results are compared to those of other users to find the most compatible friend match.

+### Technologies Utilized

+* HTML
+* JavaScript
+* Bootstrap
+* Node.js
+* Express.js
+* Heroku
+* NPM Packages
+  * Express
+  * Path